Jon-Fr/Geo_419b/README.md

 ## Installation
 The following section describes the installation of the program.
 Firstly, in case [Anaconda][2] is used and secondly, if it is not.
-Regardless of the method chosen, osgeo/gdal must be installed manually.

 #### With Anaconda
 If you use anaconda you can use the enviroment.yml file to set up an environment in which the main and aux script can be used.